Skip to main content

 Luckily, automation software can handle these error-prone data entry and other administrative tasks for you.

 You usually do a few things before the new employees' start date, right?
-But employee onboarding automation can help you with that tremendously.
+Employee onboarding automation can help you with that tremendously.
 Just follow the next steps.

 The first one consists of listing the pre-onboarding tasks you usually do, such as: